Argyle-Software/kyber/readme.md

 ## WebAssembly

-This library has been compiled and published as a WASM binary package.
-Usage instructions are published on npm:
+This library has been compiled into web assembly and published as a npm package.
+Usage instructions are here:

 https://www.npmjs.com/package/pqc-kyber